cessda/cessda.guidelines.public/platform/AddingTheBuildJenkinsfile.md

 }
 ```

-A second stage is used to add the latest tag to the image.
-Note the gcloud auth configure-docker command, this gives docker permission
+A second stage is used to add a tag to the image.
+Note the `gcloud auth configure-docker` command, this gives Docker permission
  to push the image to the private docker repo.

 ```groovy